societe-generale/arch-unit-maven-plugin/README.md

 ### ArchUnit advanced configuration

 Since v2.2.0, you can benefit from ArchUnit advanced configuration, as the plugin can find `archunit.properties` file.
 More infos in [ArchUnit's user guide](https://www.archunit.org/userguide/html/000_Index.html#_advanced_configuration)

+## Excluding paths

+Since v2.4.0, configuration can take an optional `excludedPaths` element.
+All classes that have a location that contains one the mentioned Strings will be excluded from the ArchUnit checks : can be useful in case some classes are generated (Lombok, Mapstruct, ..) and you have little or no control on what gets generated.

+See [ExclusionImportOption.java](https://github.com/societe-generale/arch-unit-build-plugin-core/blob/2a6f5d009b96a7921bf2de65fcc0aad85edc006a/src/main/java/com/societegenerale/commons/plugin/utils/ExclusionImportOption.java) for details on the (very simple) logic.

 ## Contribute !